Induced gravitational waves, metastable cosmic strings and primordial black holes in GUTs: Inflationary dynamics and observables

-} } In our numerical simulations, integrating the perturbation equations and calculation of the primordial power spectrum, we use the method described in~\cite{Ringeval:2007am,Clesse:2013jra,Clesse:2015wea,Moursy:2024hll}.
+In our numerical simulations, integrating the perturbation equations and calculation of the primordial power spectrum, we use the method described in~\cite{Ringeval:2007am,Clesse:2013jra,Clesse:2015wea,Moursy:2024hll}.
 In addition, we assume an initial displacement $\psi_0\sim H/(2\pi)$ at the time when $S=S_c$~\cite{Kodama:2011vs,Clesse:2015wea,Moursy:2024hll}.
 The power spectrum is normalized at the pivot scale $k_*=0.05 \, {\rm Mpc}^{-1}$ to satisfy the Planck constraints $P_\zeta(k_*)= (2.099\pm0.101) \times 10^{-9}$~\cite{BICEP:2021xfz,Planck:2018jri}.
 The total number of $e$-foldings during inflation is calculated, taking into account the thermal history of the universe, from the relation \cite{Liddle:2003as,Chakrabortty:2020otp,Kawai:2023dac}:

 where $M_{\rm Pl}\approx 2.44\times 10^{18}$ GeV is the reduced Planck mass, $\rho_* = V(\widetilde{S}_*)$ stands for the energy density of the universe when the pivot scale exits the horizon, $\rho_e = V(\widetilde{S}_e)$ denotes the energy density at the end of inflation.
 The energy density at the reheating time is given by $\rho_r = (\pi^2/30) g_*T_r^4$, with $g_*= 106.75$ being the effective number of massless degrees of freedom, corresponding to the SM spectrum.
-The quantity $w_r$ denotes the effective equation-of-state parameter from the end of inflation until reheating and we set it equal to $1/3$~\cite{Senoguz:2015lba}.
+The quantity $w_r$ denotes the effective equation-of-state parameter from the end of inflation until reheating that we set equal to zero, since the inflaton potential is quadratic around its true minimum~\cite{Senoguz:2015lba,Maity:2024odg}.
 The time at reheating $t_r$ is computed from the relation \cite{Lazarides:1997xr,Lazarides:2001zd} \be T_r^2 \approx \sqrt{\dfrac{45}{2\pi^2 \, g_*}} \, \dfrac{M_{\rm Pl}}{t_r}. \ee

-The benchmark points BP1 and BP2 correspond to metastable cosmic strings with dimensionless string tension $G\mu =8.44 \times 10^{-6}$ and $G\mu = 1.44\times 10^{-5}$ respectively.
-The Hubble parameter during the waterfall is $H \approx 2. \times 10^{-6} \, M_{\rm Pl}$.
-The curvature power spectrum is enhanced significantly at small scales due to the waterfall phase transition.
-The potential parameter values accounting for both SIGW and MSSGW are given in Tables~(\ref{tab:par1}) and (\ref{tab:par2}), and the scalar fields vevs, physical masses and inflation observables are listed in Tables~\ref{tab:ob1} and~\ref{tab:ob2}.
-The time scales at different phases are given in Table~\ref{tab:timescale}.
+The benchmark points BP1 and BP2 dictated in Table~\ref{tab:merged} correspond to metastable cosmic strings with dimensionless string tension $G\mu \approx 10^{-5}$, and Hubble parameter during the waterfall $H \approx 2.82 \times 10^{-6} \, M_{\rm Pl}$.
+The curvature power spectrum is enhanced significantly, for both benchmark points, at small scales due to the waterfall phase transition as shown in Figure~\ref{fig:PS}.